Piroro-hs/cubemx-pio/README.md

 ## License

-This project except `/lib/CubeMX` is released into the public domain.
+This project except `lib/CubeMX` is released into the public domain.
 For more information see `LICENSE`.
-For files under `/lib/CubeMX`, please see file headers.
+For files under `lib/CubeMX`, please see each file headers.